 Hello.
 I’m Lei (Rayne) Zhang.

 My research interests lie primarily in the fields of Human-Computer Interaction, Virtual/Augmented Reality, and Authoring & Programming Tools.
 Recently, I am doing research in immersive authoring in Virtual Reality to enable novices to easily build the VR world while immersed in VR.
-I am constantly thinking about this fascinating question: how can we shape the ways that people will use to customize and interact with the 3D (or even higher-dimensional) virtual contents in the future?
+I am generally interested in building interactive VR & AR systems in order to enhance people’s creativity, productivity, communication, etc.